citusdata/citus_docs/installation/single_machine_rhel.rst

   mkdir citus
   initdb -D citus

-Citus is a Postgres extension, to tell Postgres to use this extension you'll need to add it to a configuration variable called ``shared_preload_libraries``:
+Citus is a Postgres extension.
+To tell Postgres to use this extension you'll need to add it to a configuration variable called ``shared_preload_libraries``:

 .. code-block:: sh